-It may take a few training sessions to accomplish, but gradually abbreviating the movement each time, followed plenty of mark/rewards for success, will soon result in an amusing spin with just a flick of the finger and an eager puppy who chases his tail on command!
+It may take a few training sessions to accomplish, but gradually abbreviating the movement each time, followed by plenty of marks/rewards for success, will soon result in an amusing spin with just a flick of the finger and an eager puppy who chases his tail on command!

 3. Stay: Impulse Control for Dogs and Kids

-Stay is not only an excellent skill for dogs, it is also a trick that will teach kids about how to slowly raise the criteria for success – a critical family dog training fundamental.
+Stay is not only an excellent skill for dogs, but it is also a trick that will teach kids how to slowly raise the criteria for success – a critical dog training fundamental.

 Have your child ask the dog to sit.
-Have her say the cue “Staaaay” with a palm open and facing the dog for the hand signal.
-If the dog will sit and stay for even 2 seconds, mark and give a treat.
+Have her say the cue “Stay” with a palm open and facing the dog for the hand signal.
+If the dog will sit and stay for even 2 seconds, mark and give a treat and praise.

-The trick is to slowly raise the bar, expecting a little more time of sit and staying before mark and giving a treat.
+The trick is to slowly raise the bar, expecting a little more time sitting and staying before marking and giving a treat.
 Ignore failure, but if it happens too often, it is time to go back to a shorter period of time and raise the criteria more slowly.

-Remember to keep your training sessions short (15-20 minutes long) and full of a focus on success and reward.
+Remember to keep your training sessions short (15-20 minutes long) with full focus on success and reward.
 Soon you will have a child that is interested in dog training, and a dog that really appreciates how fun learning is!
 Puppy training for kids isn’t as complicated as it seems and there are plenty of simple tricks to teach your dog that will last a lifetime.

 Training dogs is a great gift to give your kids - the furry and not-so-furry ones.